Listening and Spoken Language Therapy

-Hearts for Hearing offers a preschool experience built on Listening and Spoken Language principles in a reverse mainstream setting, where children with hearing loss attend alongside children with typical hearing.
+Hearts for Hearing offers a preschool experience, Bridges, built on Listening and Spoken Language principles in a reverse mainstream setting, where children with hearing loss attend alongside children with typical hearing.
 The goal is to prepare every child for a successful transition into a mainstream classroom.
 The program is team-taught by an early childhood educator, a speech-language pathologist pursuing certification as a Listening and Spoken Language Specialist, and a graduate intern in Speech-Language Pathology.

 Each summer, Hearts for Hearing hosts a week-long day camp in Oklahoma City for children entering kindergarten through middle school.
 The camp offers an opportunity for children to be with friends who have hearing loss and provides enrichment for listening and spoken language.
 Many Hearts for Hearing graduates return to camp as volunteers, and lasting friendships are often built through the camp experience.